publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch69/m__us_usc_t42_s5318.md

  __Reports of Comptroller General__

     [Pub.
-L. 100–242, title V, § 515(e)][/us/pl/100/242/s515/e], Feb.
+L. 100–242, title V][/us/pl/100/242/tV], § 515(e), Feb.
 5, 1988, [101 Stat.
 1933][/us/stat/101/1933], which required the Comptroller General of the United States to triennially prepare and submit to Congress a comprehensive report evaluating the eligibility standards and selection criteria applicable under this section, terminated, effective May 15, 2000, pursuant to [section 3003 of Pub.
 L. 104–66][/us/pl/104/66/s3003], as amended, set out as a note under [section 1113 of Title 31][/us/usc/t31/s1113], Money and Finance.
 See, also, item 14 on page 9 of House Document No. 103–7.

  __Neighborhood Development Demonstration__

     [Pub.
-L. 98–181, title I][/us/pl/98/181] \[title I, § 123\], Nov.
+L. 98–181, title I][/us/pl/98/181/tI] \[title I, § 123\], Nov.
 30, 1983, [97 Stat.
 1172][/us/stat/97/1172], which provided for a demonstration program to determine the feasibility of supporting eligible neighborhood development activities by providing Federal matching funds to eligible neighborhood development organizations, was transferred to [section 5318a of this title][/us/usc/t42/s5318a].

 ----------